filinvadim/go-codestyle/README.md

 	// error handling
 }
 ```
+## 'Conc' tool

+Please use 'https://github.com/sourcegraph/conc' tool for structured concurrency in go, making common tasks easier and safer

+## Questions to yourself

 Always prefer synchronous functions by default.
 Async calls are hard to get right.
 They have no control over goroutine lifetimes and introduce data races.
 If you think something needs to be asynchronous, measure it and prove it.
 Ask these questions: